 With the primitive balancing act involved, of course, many bricks are damaged, but nothing is wasted here.
 The broken bricks are smashed into tiny pieces to be converted into sand.
-Bangladesh does not produce enough sand which is needed for building materials, roads, and cement, so the damaged bricks are an important source of these materials that will be used all over the country.
+Bangladesh does not produce enough sand needed for building materials, roads, and cement, so the damaged bricks are an important source of these materials that will be used all over the country.
 I guess what was taken from the earth returns to the earth.

 Watching this process, it is not only bricks that are broken.
 It is heartbreaking to see people working in such harsh conditions for so little pay.
-Although the output yields building material for a low monetary cost, there is clearly a high price being paid by the workers, local residents, and the environment.
+Although the output yields building material for a low monetary cost, there is a high price being paid by the workers, residents, and the environment.